elobazza/reinforcement-learning-extension/README.md

 ---
 ### Learning Execution Primitives

-After setting up the extension, you must modify your simulation execution procedure (often called `go`) to activate the Q-Learning algorithm.
+After setting up the extension, you must modify your simulation execution procedure (often called `go`) to activate the Learning algorithm.

-The following primitives are available to activate the Q-Learning algorithm.
+The following primitives are available to activate the Learning algorithm.
 These must be executed within an `ask` block, to ask your learner agents to learn.

 ---